Alirex/goit-pycore-hw-05/README.md

 - task solution
 - etc

-You can use command `uv run` to run the task.
+You can use command `uv run` to run some task solutions.

 ### Task 1